 B.S.
 University of Akron; M.M., D.M.A.
 The Ohio State University

 Dr. Hanson is an active orchestral musician, recitalist, chamber musician, and clinician.
-He has appeared frequently as soloist with the Wisconsin Chamber Orchestra in works by Tartini, Torelli, Copland, Shostakovich, Haydn, Barber, and Sallinen, and performs frequently on Wisconsin Public Radio broadcast recitals with the Whitewater Brass Quintet and others, and on Wisconsin Public Television broadcasts with the Wisconsin Chamber Orchestra.
-He is a member of the Madison Symphony Orchestra and the Principal Trumpet of the Wisconsin Chamber Orchestra.
-Prior to joining the faculty at UW-Whitewater, Dr. Hanson performed with the Akron Symphony, Canton Symphony, Columbus Symphony Orchestras, and with the Classical Music Festival Orchestra in Eisenstadt and Vienna, Austria.
+He has appeared as soloist with the Wisconsin Chamber Orchestra in works by Tartini, Handel, Torelli, Copland, Shostakovich, Haydn, Barber and Sallinen, and has performed frequently on Wisconsin Public Radio broadcast recitals with the Whitewater Brass Quintet and others, and on Wisconsin Public Television broadcasts with the Wisconsin Chamber Orchestra and Madison Symphony.
+He is the Principal Trumpet of the Wisconsin Chamber Orchestra and a member of the Madison Symphony Orchestra.
+Prior to joining the faculty at UW-Whitewater, Dr. Hanson performed with the Akron Symphony, Canton Symphony, and Columbus Symphony Orchestras in Ohio, and with the Classical Music Festival Orchestra in Eisenstadt and Vienna, Austria.

-Applied Trumpet; Brass Instrument Techniques; Brass Ensembles; Trumpet Ensemble; Trumpet Pedagogy and Literature, Introduction to Classical Music
+Applied Trumpet; Brass Instrument Techniques; Brass Ensemble; Trumpet Ensemble; Trumpet Pedagogy and Literature, Introduction to Classical Music

 Director: Symphonic Wind Ensemble, Warhawk Marching Band